xcloudx01/Automatic-Folder-Monitor-and-Sorter/README.md

 # Automatic Folder Monitor & File Sorter
 ## Overview:

-This tool takes the hastle out of manually sorting your downloads folder, or any other folder you tend to just throw files into.
+This tool takes the hassle out of manually sorting your downloads folder, or any other folder you tend to just throw files into.
-It will move files of a specific extention to a specified subfolder.
+It will move files that fall under a category to a specified subfolder.
 It will also auto-unzip any zipped files for you.
+So you can assign a bulk set of image extensions, and any time the script sees one in your monitored folder, it will move it to your "Images" folder.
 Eg: photo.jpg > Photos folder\photo.jpg.
 ZipFile.7z > ZipFile\*.*

 Fully customizable to suit your needs!